bvisness/dragit/idlethoughts.md

 - The oc_log functions shouldn't require newlines at the end.
 That's weird.
 - WOW iterating over string lists is painful.
 Wow wow wow.
 - Weird that you have to init lists but not string lists.
+    - Seems like the init function is there, but not exposed for some reason.
+- When splitting a string, it would be nice to know exactly what lifetime the resulting strings are on.
+My hunch would be that it would obviously not copy the strings, it would just be slicing the original string and therefore not allocating for those - but it needs an arena to allocate the list nodes on.
+Still, it would be nice to be sure.
+    - This is indeed how it works.
+- Do our arenas give us zeroed memory or not?
+It would be really nice for them to give us zeroed memory, please.
+At least in debug.
+- It looks like oc_str8_split doesn't correctly handle consecutive separators - we should get empty strings between them, but we don't.
+    - lmao martin explicitly suppressed empty strings. don't do that!!